plain-solutions-gmbh/kirby-form-block-suite/README.md

 # How to use?

-## Allow the form block in your blueprint

-Just put `form` in your fieldsets of your blocks field:
+Just create a block field in your blueprint and add `form` to the fieldsets props:

 ```yml
 fields: